-The applicantperson who certifies the application should check one of the boxes on Form CA indicating whether he or she is an author of the work, a copyright claimant, or an owner of one or more of the exclusive right(s)rights in the work.
-If the applicant is an, or a duly authorized agent of the author, copyright claimant, or owner of exclusive right(s), one of the foregoing parties.
-In addition, the applicant should provide the name of the author, claimantparty he or she, or owner of exclusive rights that the agent represents.
-See 37 C.F.R. § 201.5(c)(1)(viii)(C).-Ordinarily, an application will be accepted if two or more of the boxes in space GF have been checked, unless there is reason to question the application.
+The applicant should check one of the boxes on Form CA indicating whether he or she is an author of the work, a copyright claimant, or an owner of one or more of the exclusive right(s) in the work.
+If the applicant is an authorized agent of the author, copyright claimant, or owner of exclusive right(s), the applicant should provide the name of the party he or she represents.
+Ordinarily, an application will be accepted if two or more of the boxes in space G have been checked, unless there is reason to question the application.

-By signing The person who signs Form CA, the applicant certifies that the information provided in the application is correct to the best of his or her knowledge.
-See id.
-Knowingly making a false representation of a material fact in an application for supplementary registration, or in any written statement filed in connection with the application, is a crime that is punishable under 17 U.S.C. § 506(e).
+By signing Form CA, the applicant certifies that the information provided in the application is correct to the best of his or her knowledge.
 In addition, the applicant certifies that he or she reviewed the certificate of registration for the basic registration before the application was submitted.
-See id..
+See id. § 202.6(e)(5).

-Knowingly making a false representation of a material fact in an application for supplementary registration, or in any written statement filed in connection with the application, is a crime that is punishable under .
+Knowingly making a false representation of a material fact in an application for supplementary registration, or in any written statement filed in connection with the application, is a crime that is punishable under $17 \text{ U.S.C. } \S 506(e)$.

-1802.8(B)(7G) Space HG: Mailing Address for the Certificate of Supplementary Registration
+1802.8(B)(7) Space H: Mailing Address for the Certificate of Supplementary Registration

 The applicant should provide the first and last name of the individual and/or the name of the organization to which the certificate of supplementary registration should be sent, along with the street address, city, state, and zip code for that individual and/or organization.
-Sec-37 C.F.R. § 201.5(c)(1)(vii)(B)-This information should be provided in space $\underline{\text{HG}}$ under the heading "Certificate will be mailed in window envelope to this address."
+This information should be provided in space H under the heading "Certificate will be mailed in window envelope to this address."
 This portion of the application should be completed legibly; failure to provide a legible name and address may delay the delivery of the certificate of supplementary registration.

-The applicant should provide only one mailing address in space H of Form CAG.
-The U.S. Copyright Office will send a single copy of the certificate to that address by first class mail.
+The applicant should provide only one mailing address in space H of Form CA. The U.S. Copyright Office will send a single copy of the certificate to that address by first class mail.
 Additional copies of the certificate may be obtained from the Office for an additional fee.
 For instructions on how to request additional copies of a certificate of supplementary registration, see Chapter 2400, Section 2408.

-1802.8(CH) Filing Fee
+1802.8(C) Filing Fee

-The filing fee for an application for supplementary registration is set forth in the U.S. Copyright Office's fee schedule under the heading "SupplementaryForm CA (to correct or amplify a completed registration)" (www.copyright.gov/docs/fees.html: electronic filing or paper filing.").
-For information concerning the methods for paying this filing fee, see Chapter 1400, Sections 1403.4 and 1403.5.
+The filing fee for an application for supplementary registration is set forth in the U.S. Copyright Office's fee schedule under the heading "Supplementary registration."
+For information concerning the methods for paying this filing fee, see Chapter 1400, Sections 1412.4 and 1412.5.

 As a general rule, the filing fee is not refundable, regardless of whether the Office issues a supplementary registration.
-The Office will issue a refund only if the Office determines that the error in the basic registration should have been recognized by the registration specialist at the time when the basic registration was caused by its own action or mistake.
+37 C.F.R. § 201.6(c).
+The Office will issue a refund if the Office determines that the error in the basic registration was caused by its own action or mistake.
 See Section 1802.9(A).

--1802.8(D) Copy of the Certificate of Registration for the Basic Registration
+1802.8(D) Copy of the Certificate of Registration for the Basic Registration

-As discussed in Sections and , the applicant must certify that he or she reviewed the certificate of registration for the basic registration before seeking a supplementary registration.
+As discussed in Sections 1802.8(A)(7) and 1802.8(B)(6), the applicant must certify that he or she reviewed the certificate of registration for the basic registration before seeking a supplementary registration.
+37 C.F.R. § 202.6(e)(5).

 If the applicant does not have a copy of the certificate, he or she may request a copy from the Records Research and Certification Section.
-For information concerning this procedure, see , Section 2408.
+For information concerning this procedure, see Chapter 2400, Section 2408.

-As discussed in Section, the applicant does not need to submit a copy of the certificate unless the specifically asks the applicant to do so.
+As discussed in Section 1802.9(C), the applicant does not need to submit a copy of the certificate unless the registration specialist specifically asks the applicant to do so.